lggarcia/linuxInstaller/README.md

 # linuxInstaller
-Tool to customize linux distros
+Tool to customize linux distros.
 No warranty at all.
 Use at your own risk.